FAQ

 Is Wedding Memory private and secure?

-Your page is accessible only to people you share the link or QR code with.
+Your album is accessible only to people you share the link or QR code with.
 It's not public, not searchable, not listed anywhere.
 Guests enter only a nickname — no email address, no phone number, no account of any kind.
 We collect nothing from your guests and claim no rights over any of your photos, videos, or messages.
-Your content is only ever displayed in your page, to the people you chose to share it with.
+Your content is only ever displayed in your album, to the people you chose to share it with.
 That's in our legal documents, not just this FAQ.

 How do I keep guests from posting my wedding photos on social media?

 This is a real concern — and in some countries a legal one.
 You can't control what guests post to Instagram or TikTok from their own phones.
 But you can give them a better alternative.
-When there's a QR code at the venue that leads to a private wedding page, many guests will upload there instead of posting publicly.
-Your Wedding Memory page is not indexed, not searchable, and not connected to any social network.
+When there's a QR code at the venue that leads to a private wedding album, many guests will upload there instead of posting publicly.
+Your Wedding Memory album is not indexed, not searchable, and not connected to any social network.
 Guests who want to share a moment share it with you, not with the internet.
 Pair this with a polite "unplugged ceremony" sign, and you're in a strong position.
 The photos end up in your private gallery instead of on someone's public feed.

 How is Wedding Memory different from Google Photos or Google Drive?